ptypy.utils package¶

 - ptypy.utils.array_utils.c_zoom(c, *arg, **kwargs)¶

-It performs a complex overlaod if the input is complex.
+- Deprecated, kept for backward compatibility only. - Wrapper scipy.ndimage.zoom function and shares the same input arguments. - It performs a complex overlaod if the input is complex. - Parameters

 - Returns